virtualzone/tubewarder/docs/Installation.md

 http.port = 8080

 # Database backend to be used.
-# Valid settings: h2, mysql
+# Valid settings: h2, mysql, postgresql
 db = h2

 # Settings for h2 database backend.